Department of Military Science (Army ROTC)

 Four-, three-, and two-year Army ROTC scholarships are available, which provide for payment of tuition and fees.
 Students receive $600 per semester for books and equipment, and an allowance of $350 to $500 per month for each year the scholarship is in effect.
 Generally, four-year scholarships are awarded to high school students who wish to compete during their senior year for a scholarship, but college freshmen also have been awarded this highly desirable scholarship.

-Students who do not qualify for the ROTC program or who do not wish to pursue an officer's commission may audit courses in the advanced ROTC program, if approved by the professor of military science.
+Students who do not qualify for the ROTC program or who do not wish to pursue an officer's commission may audit courses in the advanced ROTC program and if they have enough credits can receive a Military Science Minor, if approved by the professor of military science.
 Auditing student's participation is limited to the classroom and they are not eligible for monetary allowances.

 For detailed information on the Army ROTC program, contact the Department of Military Science, 1-800-798-7575 or 231-7575, Room 103 Bentson/Bunker Fieldhouse or visit the department web site at www.ndsuarmyrotc.com.